Discovery of the neutron: Atomic number and Moseley's law

 Before 1913, chemists adhered to Mendeleev's principle that chemical properties derived from atomic weight.
 However, several places in the periodic table were inconsistent with this concept.
 For example cobalt and nickel seemed reversed.
 There were also attempts to understand the relationship between the atomic mass and nuclear charge.
 Rutherford knew from experiments in his lab that helium must have a nuclear charge of 2 and a mass of 4; this 1:2 ratio was expected to hold for all elements.
 In 1913 Antonius van den Broek hypothesized that the periodic table should be organized by charge, denoted by Z, not atomic mass and that Z was not exactly half of the atomic weight for elements.
 This solved the cobalt-nickel issue.
-Placing cobalt (Z=27, mass of 58.97), before the heavier nickel (Z=28, mass of 58.68) gave the ordering expected by chemical behavior.
+Placing cobalt (Z=27, mass of 58.97), before the less heavier nickel (Z=28, mass of 58.68) gave the ordering expected by chemical behavior.

 Henry Moseley set out to test Broek's hypothesis by measuring the electromagnetic emission spectra of heavier elements, such as cobalt and nickel, to see if they followed the ordering by weight or by atomic number.
 In 1913–1914 Moseley tested the question experimentally by using X-ray spectroscopy.
 He found that the most intense short-wavelength line in the X-ray spectrum of a particular element, known as the K-alpha line, was related to the element's position in the periodic table, that is, its atomic number, Z. Moseley found that the frequencies of the radiation were related in a simple way to the atomic number of the elements for a large number of elements.